The word ‘fake’ has had a bad rap of late, but when it comes to plants, going artificial can be the perfect solution.

 As mentioned above, any plant, real or fake, can bring us back to nature for the good, so a wall full of greenery can bring that biophilic effect in spades.

-What’s more, you can really go to town on design with a wall full of artificial plants.
+What’s more, you can really go to town on design with a green wall full of artificial plants.
 Without the restrictions of matching the planting to light and temperature levels, the possibilities abound.

 By choosing from a wide range of shades and textures, living walls can be planted to create a multitude of designs, including pictures, patterns and logos.